-Upon completion of the partial closure activities, a closure report shall be submitted to the Department.
+Upon completion of the final closure activities, a closure report shall be submitted to the Department.
 The report will document the closure activities conducted and contain, at a minimum, the following information:

-- A summary of the closure activities. - Any significant variance from the approved closure plan and the reason for the variance. - The location of the file of supporting documentation. - Disposal location of all hazardous wastes. - Certification of the accuracy of the report.
+- A summary of the closure activities. - Any significant variance from the approved closure plan and the reason for the variance. - A summary of sampling data associated with closure. - A quality assurance statement on the adequacy of the analyses and the decontamination demonstration. - The location of the file of supporting documentation. - Disposal location of all hazardous wastes. - Certification of the accuracy of the report.

-1.10 Survey Plat and Post-Closure Requirements
+Survey Plat and Post-Closure Requirements 1.10